DV

 What is the difference between SDY and VIG?

-SDY (SPDR S&P Dividend ETF) tracks S&P High Yield Dividend Aristocrats Index with a dividend income approach, while VIG (Vanguard Dividend Appreciation Index Fund ETF Shares) tracks Basket (Vanguard Dividend Appreciation ETF holdings) with an index approach.
+SDY (SPDR S&P Dividend ETF) tracks S&P High Yield Dividend Aristocrats Index with a dividend approach, while VIG (Vanguard Dividend Appreciation Index Fund ETF Shares) tracks S&P U.S. Dividend Growers Index.
 They are issued by State Street and Vanguard respectively.

 Can I hold both SDY and VIG?